amandasyamsul/amandasyamsul.github.io/_pages/about.md

 ![Image of me crouched down with an ice axe on the Matanuska Glacier](images/mat1.JPG)

-I am a undergraduate student in the [Department of Earth and Space Sciences](https://www.ess.washington.edu/) at the University of Washington majoring in Geophysics with a minor in Applied Math.
+Hello!
+I'm a undergraduate student in the [Department of Earth and Space Sciences](https://www.ess.washington.edu/) at the University of Washington majoring in Geophysics with a minor in Applied Math.
 I'm doing research under [Professor Brad Lipovsky](https://bradlipovsky.github.io/) in the Environmental Geophysics and Computation research group.

 My recent research interests include:
 * Surface load induced seismicity and solid Earth-fluid Earth interactions